Skip to content

 SHARE VIA:

-A question from the paediatric intensivist reaches me via the registrar.
-‘Does this normal array result exclude 22q11.2 deletion?’
-“Yes!”
-I say emphatically, delighted to finally have a definitive answer to a genetic question.
-Genetic investigations are so full of caveats and uncertainty, and very rarely able to exclude anything, that I relish standing on a small island of certainty.
+Genetic investigations are so full of caveats and uncertainty and very rarely able to exclude anything that I relish standing on a small island of certainty.

 Who Can Order Genomic Sequencing?

 For the Australians in the audience, a Medicare item for genomic sequencing has been released on 1st May 2020.
-Whole exome sequencing, known as WES (think Wes Anderson), and whole-genome sequencing (WGS), are now government funded for children 10 and under with:
+Whole exome sequencing, known as WES (think Wes Anderson), and whole-genome sequencing (WGS), are now government funded for children ten and under with:

 • non-familial facial features and a major congenital anomaly OR